 There’s a huge range of accommodation in El Nido.
 There are definitely less luxury hotels, but that’s sure to change over time as this town grows in popularity.

 These are some of the best hostels to pick in the area:

 As I said, there aren’t too many ultra luxurious hotels yet, but these three below are some of the very best luxury hotels in El Nido.
 All are operated by the same group, offering idyllic and serene island experiences:

-I hope you’ve found my guide to the top things to do and see in El Nido useful and that maybe I’ve inspired you to visit this gorgeous place on your travels!
+I hope you’ve found my guide to El Nido useful and that maybe I’ve inspired you to visit this gorgeous place on your travels!

 Have you been here before?
 How did you find it?
 Let me know in the comments below!

 If you’ve enjoyed this post, feel free to share using the below links!

-Enjoyed my guide to all of the unique and must see attractions in El Nido?
+Enjoyed my guide to El Nido?
 Pin it!